ScenarioTech/Stage/test/README.md

 <!-- /TITLE -->

 This directory contains unit test scripts for the stage constructor.
-They are described in more detail below.
+They are described in greater detail below.

 ## Discrete Test Suites